-Fossil has been making smartwatches for some time now.
-In fact, its group of brands is virtually single-handedly keeping the Google Wear OS platform running.
+Fossil - now a veteran in the smartwatch market - is virtually single-handedly keeping the Google Wear OS platform running.
 Yes, there are others, but with the mix of styles, popular brand names and being relatively affordable, it is the brand to go to for an Android-based smartwatch.

 You'll find a look, no trouble